-Pursuant to the U.S. Department of Energy's National Environmental Policy Act (NEPA) implementing regulations (10 CFR Part 1021), the Office of Energy Efficiency and Renewable Energy (EERE) is required to evaluate the potential environmental impact of projects that it is considering for funding.
-EERE must determine at the earliest possible time whether any proposed project qualifies for a categorical exclusion under 10 CFR § 1021.410 or will require further environmental review (i.e., an environmental assessment or an environmental impact statement).
+Pursuant to the U.S. Department of Energy's National Environmental Policy Act (NEPA) implementing regulations (10 C.F.R.
+Part 1021), the Office of Energy Efficiency and Renewable Energy (EERE) is required to evaluate the potential environmental impact of projects that it is considering for funding.
+EERE must determine at the earliest possible time whether any proposed project qualifies for a categorical exclusion under 10 C.F.R.§ 1021.410 or will require further environmental review within an environmental assessment or an environmental impact statement.

-You are required to answer the questions below for the project as a whole, including all work to be performed by the Recipient and its subrecipients, and contractors.
-You may not limit your responses to work performed by the Recipient only unless instructed by EERE.
+You are required to answer the questions below for the project as a whole, including all work to be performed by the Recipient, its subrecipients and contractors, including any work outside of the United States.
+You may not limit your responses to work performed by the Recipient only unless instructed to do so by EERE.
 In completing this questionnaire, you must provide specific information regarding the nature of your proposed project, including information on its size, operations, and the types and quantities of air emissions, wastewater discharges, solid wastes, land disturbances, etc. You should identify the location(s) of the proposed project and describe the activities that would occur at each location.

-The form should be completed and signed by the Principal Investigator for the project, but may be completed and signed by another member of your organization who has sufficient knowledge of the project to answer the questions truthfully and accurately.
+The form should be completed and signed by the Principal Investigator for the project or another member of your organization who has sufficient knowledge of the project to answer the questions truthfully and accurately.